apify/apify-docs/sources/platform/actors/development/builds_and_runs/builds.md

 ## Cache

 To speed up builds triggered via API, you can use the `useCache=1` parameter.
 This instructs the build process to use cached Docker images and layers instead of pulling the latest copies and building each layer from scratch.
+Note that the cached images and layers might not always be available on the server building the image, the `useCache` parameter only functions on a best-effort basis.

 :::note Clean builds